groupserver/gs.group.member.canpost/README.txt

 In this document I present how the `rules`_ for posting are created for each different type of group.
-I then discuss the `viewlets`_ and the `notification`_ that is sent to those that cannot post.
+I then discuss the `viewlets`_ and the `notifications`_ that is sent to those that cannot post.

 See the ``gs.group.type.discussion`` group for a real-life implementation of some posting rules.